schmitzn/howto-nightscout-linux/readme.md

   * [Create service](#create-service)

 <a name="introduction"></a>
-# Why yet another tutorial for installing Nightscout?
+## Why yet another tutorial for installing Nightscout?

 When I found out about Nightscout I felt like drowning by the huge amount of info pages out there on the Internet.
 I read a lot about the existing solutions with [Azure](http://www.azure.com/), [Hiroku](https://www.heroku.com/) or [Vagrant](https://www.vagrantup.com/).
 The reason I don't use these is that I have been running my own private (web) server for a long time and therefore I wanted to install it on my existing server.
 Thus I became interested in how to setup Nightscout on Linux.
 Unfortunately I did not find an article for the setup, so I decided to adapt [this](https://github.com/jaylagorio/Nightscout-on-Windows-Server) installation guide and rewrite it for Linux.

+If you are heading for a quick development setup, you might prefer to use a [docker image](https://github.com/nightscout/nightscout-docker).

 <a name="before-we-get-started"></a>
-# Before we get started
+## Before we get started

 As I mentioned above, this documentation is based on the docs for [Nightscout on Windows Server](https://github.com/jaylagorio/Nightscout-on-Windows-Server).
 I am going to show you how to install Nightscout on [Arch Linux](https://www.archlinux.org/).
 I assume that you have installed Linux on your system already.